-The history of the Class I railroad traces back to our country's first common-carrier, the Baltimore & Ohio.
+The history of the Class 1 railroad traces back to our country's first common-carrier, the Baltimore & Ohio.
 During the next century more than 140 such systems came to serve this great country.

 After World War II a series of mergers, bankruptcies, and takeovers reduced the number to the current seven.

-These enormous operations are spread throughout North America and include (currently) Canadian Pacific, Canadian National, CSX Transportation, Norfolk Southern, Union Pacific, BNSF Railway, and Kansas City Southern.
+These enormous operations are spread throughout North America and include Canadian National, Canadian Pacific Kansas City, CSX Transportation, Norfolk Southern, Union Pacific, and BNSF Railway.

-As the industry leaders they contain the most trackage, largest annual operating revenue, greatest number of employees, and newest locomotives.
+As the industry leaders these six Class 1's contain the most trackage, largest annual operating revenue, greatest number of employees, and newest locomotives.

-With annual earnings in the billions Class I's are always at the forefront of technology and innovation.
+With annual earnings in the billions Class 1's are always at the forefront of technology and innovation.
 The long-held dream since the early 20th century has been the creation of a true, transcontinental railroad.
 To date this hope remains elusive.

 However, the chances are high that one day two gigantic railroads linking the Pacific and Atlantic Oceans will eventually become a reality.

-While the monetary figure designating a Class I has changed over time its principal meaning has remained the same; it is the largest railroad, in terms of annual operating revenue, based in either the United State or Canada.
+While the monetary figure designating a Class 1 has changed over time its principal meaning has remained the same; it is the largest railroad, in terms of annual operating revenue, based in either the United State or Canada.

 During the industry's classic era, predating the 1970's, such a carrier could have been only a few hundred miles in length as long as it met the minimum operating revenue.

-As of 2019, the Association of American Railroads (AAR) defines a Class I as having operating revenues of, or exceeding, $900 million annually (previously the figure had been $505 million).
+As of 2021, the Association of American Railroads (AAR) defines a Class 1 as having operating revenues of, or exceeding, $900 million annually (previously the figure had been $505 million).

 The association also notes, "...[Class 1's] contain 69% of the industry’s mileage, 90% of its employees, and 94% of its freight revenue.